Policy Number: 5-002

 • Mandatory Reporting

-Campus Tours or Field TripsUF Youth ActivityParents, Guardians, Teachers, Chaperones• Training (for UF Personnel)
+Campus Tours or Field TripsUF Youth ActivityParents, Guardians, Teachers, Chaperones• Trainings (for UF Personnel)

 • Parental Consent/Liability Waiver